 What are blocked milk ducts?

 Your milk flows through ducts in your breast before it gets to your nipple.
 If these ducts become blocked, the milk flow becomes obstructed (milk stasis).
-This can cause a sore, tender lump – in other words, a blocked milk duct.
+This can cause a sore, tender lump which is commonly referred to as a blocked milk duct.

 If you have a blocked milk duct, part of your breast might look swollen, lumpy and/or red and hurt when you touch it.
 You might notice that it’s especially painful during your let-down – ouch!
 Some mamas with a blocked duct might have an area of pain or tenderness without a noticeable lump.
 Others may get a sore white blob or spot on their nipple.
 Occasionally, mamas with a blocked milk duct may also experience a low-grade fever (less than 38.5°C).

-If you have a blocked milk duct, feed your baby or pump from the affected breast as often as you can.
+If you have a blocked milk duct, continue to feed your baby or pump from the affected breast.

-How to use Lactamo for blocked milk ducts in six easy steps
+Using Lactamo when you have blocked milk ducts: six easy steps

 FAQ